Sensitivities to feebly interacting particles: public and unified calculations: Conclusion

 The present paper addresses this issue by presenting \texttt{SensCalc} --- a \texttt{Mathematica}-based code for evaluating the sensitivity of various experiments to decaying, long-lived FIPs, based on a semi-analytic approach developed in a number of previous studies (see Sec.~\ref{sec:method}) and cross-checked against various state-of-the-art packages (see Sec.~\ref{sec:validation}).

-\texttt{SensCalc} already supports a broad range of models and experiments (see Sec.~\ref{sec:description}), with more to be added in future versions.
-Models currently implemented include dark photons, dark scalars, heavy neutral leptons with various mixing patterns, and axion-like particles coupled to different SM particles.
-Numerous experiments have been implemented, located at any of the following facilities: the SPS, LBNE, LHC, and FCC-hh.
-The user retains full control over every aspect of the sensitivity calculation: from the geometry of the experiment and the distribution of the FIP's parent particles to the branching ratios of the FIP production/decay modes and the requirements on the decay products.
+\texttt{SensCalc} already supports a broad range of models and experiments (see Sec.~\ref{sec:description}).
+Models currently implemented include dark photons, dark scalars, heavy neutral leptons with various mixing patterns, axion-like particles coupled to different SM particles, and mediators coupled to anomaly-free combinations of the lepton and baryon currents.
+Numerous experiments have been implemented, located at any of the following facilities: the SPS, Fermilab (dump), LHC, and FCC-hh.
+The code is designed to be easily extended and could, in principle, support models of FIPs for which the main signature is scattering, as well as different facilities such as beam dumps with lepton beams colliding with the target.
+The user retains full control over every aspect of the sensitivity calculation, from the geometry of the experiment and the distribution of the FIP's parent particles to the branching ratios of the FIP production/decay modes and the requirements on the decay products.
 Besides contributing to the transparency and trustworthiness of the results, this also allows users to easily modify the underlying assumptions as needed, or to add their own models and experiments to \texttt{SensCalc}.

 By publicly providing a transparent, semi-analytic method to consistently compute the expected signal at various lifetime-frontier experiments, \texttt{SensCalc} can help address the discrepancies that currently exist in the literature between the descriptions of FIPs and acceptances employed by different collaborations.
 This is a timely and necessary contribution to the field of FIP searches, as many experiments are currently undergoing active development and optimization, while funding bodies and hosting facilities must decide which projects to prioritize. \texttt{SensCalc} can help with the former by providing fast (re-)calculation of the expected signal as the experiment's design evolves, and with the latter by ensuring a fair and consistent comparison of the expected signals between the proposed experiments, with well-controlled assumptions thanks to a uniform and well-validated implementation of the official PBC benchmarks.
 This could be particularly relevant in the context of the ECN3 hall upgrade at the CERN SPS, in which a number of experiments are currently being considered for inclusion, namely HIKE, SHiP, and SHADOWS.